letoram/arcan/src/tools/netproxy/README.md

 - stream-id : uint32
 - length : uint32

 The data messages themselves will make out the bulk of communication, and ties to a pre-defined channel/stream.

 # Compressions and Codecs

 To get audio/video/data transfers bandwidth efficient, the contents must be compressed in some way.
-This is a rats nest of issues, ranging from patents in less civilized parts of the world to dependency hell.
+This is a rats nest of issues, ranging from patents in less civilized parts of the world to complete dependency and hardware hell.

 The current approach to 'feature negotiation' is simply for the sender to try the best one it can, and fall back to inefficient safe-defaults if the recipient returns a remark of the frame as unsupported.

 # Event Model